alorence/django-modern-rpc/docs/source/advanced/authentication.rst

     def my_rpc_method(a, b):
         return a + b

+Now, the RPC method becomes unavailable to callers if User-Agent is not provided or if it has an invalid value.

 If your predicate takes additional arguments, simply add them as arguments of the decorator:

 .. code:: python